labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/step3.md

 **Design Discussion**

-The problem being addressed in this exercise concerns the conversion of data read from a file.
+The problem being addressed in this lab concerns the conversion of data read from a file.
 Would it make sense to perform these conversions in the `__init__()` method of the `Stock` class instead?
 For example: